-In this paper, stability and bifurcation analyses of the ODE model are performed by utilizing the geometric properties of the sigmoid kinetics.
-The analysis focuses on the non-negative real-valued states of the ODE model, and the steady states (equilibrium points) are classified based on the dominance level of its components.
-A 'desired steady state' refers to the equilibrium point such that the preferred component has the dominant value.
-We identify how varying the values of some parameters, such as maximal growth rate, effect of external stimuli, decay rate and interaction strength, steer the system toward a desired equilibrium.
-We search for parameter conditions that control equilibrium switching, which means driving a solution to the ODE model to converge from an undesirable steady state to the desired steady state.
-Moreover, illustrative examples of several cases (e.g., finite and infinite number of steady states, and oscillations) are presented.
-This paper is a comprehensive mathematical reference highlighting the general characteristics of the CDM.
+Stability and bifurcation analyses of the ODE model are performed by utilizing the geometric properties of the sigmoid kinetics.
+The analysis focuses on the non-negative real-valued states of the ODE model and the steady states are classified based on the structure of its components.
+For example, a desired steady state refers to the equilibrium point with the desired component having the dominant value.
+We search for parameter conditions that control equilibrium switching.
+Equilibrium switching means driving a solution to the ODE model to converge from one steady state to another steady state.
+We identify if varying the values of some parameters, such as maximal growth rate, effect of external stimuli, decay rate and interaction strength, can steer the system toward a desired equilibrium.
+Illustrative examples of several cases (e.g., finite and infinite number of steady states, and oscillations) are presented.